euroscipy/euroscipy_proceedings/papers/vladimir_lukes/liver_model.rst

 For our purpose, the main benefit of this algorithm is a precise control of the segmentation process.
-As it is shown in Fig. :ref:`dicom2fem`, the user interactively selects the liver tissue with the left mouse button (green seeds) and the regions out of the liver with the right mouse button (red seeds).
+As it is shown in Fig. :ref:`dicom2fem`, the user (experienced in human anatomy) interactively selects the liver tissue with the left mouse button (green seeds) and the regions out of the liver with the right mouse button (red seeds).
 Based on the seeds the density three component Gaussian mixture model is estimated for the liver and the outer region.
 Using the Gaussian model a graph representing input data and seeds is constructed.
 By minimizing the cost function using the max-flow/min-cut algorithm, the segmentation of the CT scans is computed.

 .. figure:: dicom2fem_seg4.png

    Segmentation editor for semi-automated segmentation of CT scans;
-   region of interest marked by green, region out of interest marked by red. :label:`dicom2fem`
+   region of interest marked by green, region out of interest marked by red.
+The selection should be made by a user experienced in the anatomy. :label:`dicom2fem`

 Mesh generation
 ===============

 The result of the segmentation process is a 3-dimensional binary array (voxel array) together with information about the real size of the voxels.
-The marching cubes algorithm [LC87]_ is used to generate polygonal mesh of the organ surface.
+The marching cubes algorithm [Lor87]_ is used to generate polygonal mesh of the organ surface.
 To improve the quality of surface mesh, we apply the Taubin smoothing procedure [Tau95]_ that is able to preserve the total volume of the segmented organ.
 The smoothing